kshitijaBharate/OnlineShoppingStore-MarketPlace-/README.md

- #Online Shopping Store(MarketPlace)
+##OnlineShoppingStore-MarketPlace-

-this is a single page web application developed using reactjs library as a front end and spring boot (java ) as backend with mysql database.
+#this is a single page web application developed using reactjs library as a front end and spring boot (java ) as backend with mysql database.

 steps to run this web application